 Bureaucratic and military growth, rigorous and continuous campaigning, and construction projects increased the state´s expenditures and brought a vast amount of tax reforms.
 This also means that from 297 CE onwards, imperial taxation was standardized and made more equitable across every Roman province.

-So as we already identified, the Roman Tetrarchy was divided in the Western and Eastern empire.
+The Roman Tetrarchy was divided into the Western and Eastern empires.
 When the leadership of the empire was split up according to this in 286 CE, Diocletian continued to rule the Eastern empire.
 Maximian was proclaimed as his equal and co-emperor of the Western empire.
 Indeed, they could both be deemed the Augustus of their part.

 By already taking into account who would replace them after their death, the emperors played a rather strategic game.
 It meant that the policy that was implemented would live on long after their death, at least to some degree.

 During Diocletian’s life, the Tetrarchy functioned very well.
 Both Augusti were actually so convinced of the qualities of their successors that the senior emperors jointly abdicated at one point, passing on the torch to Galerius and Constantius.
 A retired emperor Diocletian could peacefully sit out the rest of his life.
 During their reign, Galerius and Constantius named two new Caesars: Severus and Maximinus Daia.

 Unfortunately, the successor Augustus Constantius died in 306 CE, whereafter the system broke down rather quickly and the empire fell into a series of wars.
 Galerius promoted Severus to Augustus while Constantius’ son was proclaimed by his father´s troops.
 However, not everyone agreed on that.
 Especially the sons of current and former Augusti felt left out.
 Without making it too complicated, at one point there were four claimants to the rank of Augustus and just one to that of Caesar.